-This may be with regard to achieving in the workplace, on the sports field, or in one’s personal life.
-Addressing ‘work – life’ balance is a typical agenda for a life coach and his/her client.
+This may be with regard to your personal life or achieving in the workplace, on the sports field, or indeed any area of your life that you feel could be better including health issues.
+Addressing ‘work – life’ balance is for example a typical agenda for a life coach and his/her client.

 Life Coaching is appropriate for people from all professions and personal backgrounds and helps you to improve strengths and to build on weaknesses.

 A core principle of life coaching is that a client is given the power to help themselves.
 It’s important not to be prescriptive but to recognise:

 Subjectivity: we hold different perspectives – no one perspective is ‘right’ or ‘wrong’, but some perspectives are restrictive and can stop a person becoming who they want to be.

 Empowerment: a life coach believes it is within everyone’s capability to adjust the limits of their own perspective.
 With the help of life coaching, anyone can learn to open their mind if they wish.